raystack/firehose/docs/reference/faq/index.md

 Redis Sink supports persisting the input Kafka messages as LIST and HASHSET data types into Redis.

+#### What all deployments types of Redis is supported ?

+Redis Sink currently supports Standalone and Cluster deployments of Redis.

 #### How to use Redis cluster for Redis sink?

 To use Redis cluster as the sink, set the following configs as follows: